 When I used my own body in my work, it was not to express female subjectivity but to express my subjectivity as an artist.
 My body is a female one. but my mind is that of an artist.
-My canvases speak to memories, landscapes. abstraction. and colour, but not through my gender.
+My canvases speak to memories, landscapes. abstraction. and colour. but not through my gender.

-When I paint a large

-Janaina Tschape, The Pond (2020).
-Courtesy the artist.

-canvas, I have to be very precise and quick with the brushstrokes to keep up with the liquid paint running down the surfaces.
+When I paint Janaina Tschape, The Pond (2020).
+Courtesy the artist. a large canvas, I have to be very precise and quick with the b canvas, I have to be very precise and quick with the brushstrokes to keep up with the liquid paint running down the surfaces.
 Painting is a life-long endeavour; each canvas is a continuation of an intimate dialogue.